RaadKamal/Dabbling-in-C-Sharp/README.md

 Creational - used to create objects

-&ensp;Structural - used for relationships between objects
+&ensp;&emsp;&emsp; Structural - used for relationships between objects

-&emsp;Behavioural - used to define how objects interact
+&emsp;&emsp;&emsp;&emsp; Behavioural - used to define how objects interact